Jake-Moore/KamiCommon/README.md

 # KamiCommon

 - A common library for my (KamikazeJAM) plugins.
-- This library aims to support all spigot versions, contact me if anything does not.
+- This library aims to support all spigot versions (since 1.8.x), contact me if anything does not.
 -  Contact Info (Discord): KamikazeJAM (kamikazejam)